rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 ## Workarounds

-### Do you use any of the following compiler options to improve compilation performance?
+### Have you used any of the following mechanisms to improve compilation performance?

+Please select only mechanisms/workarounds that you have used **primarily** in order to improve compilation performance, not for other reasons.

 Type: select all that apply (optional)